OpenMS/pyopenms-docs/docs/source/quantitative_data.rst

 :term:`Consensus Features<consensus features>`
 **********************************************

-Often :term:`LC-MS/MS` experiments are run to compare quantitative :term:`features` across experiments.
-In OpenMS, linked :term:`features` from individual experiments are represented by a :py:class:`~.ConsensusFeature`
+Often :term:`LC-MS/MS` experiments are run to compare quantitative features across experiments.
+In OpenMS, linked features from individual experiments are represented by a :py:class:`~.ConsensusFeature`

 .. code-block:: python